malstraem/arinc424.net/readme.md

 - .NET 8
 - `dotnet build`

-Project is actively used Roslyn API to generate converters for specification terms to internal types.
+The project actively uses the Roslyn API to generate converters of specification terms to internal types.
 Use a suitable IDE to view the generated code.